-Homeworks (30%): Homework assignments are due on Thursdays; each is worth 6% of your grade.
+Homeworks (30%): Homework assignments are due on Fridays every other week; each is worth 6% of your grade.
 They ask you to use terms, methods, or information presented in class.
 You are free to work with fellow students on these assignments, but you must write up the answers on your own.

-Quizzes (30%): Quizzes take place at the beginning of class on Thursdays.
+Quizzes (30%): Quizzes take place at the beginning of class on Fridays every other week.
 Each quiz will be worth 6% of your grade, and will take no more than 15 minutes.
-Each will involve transcription of examples provided by Dr. Wiltshire or prerecorded, followed by questions on the material covered during the preceding weeks.
+Each will involve transcription of examples provided by Dr. Wiltshire, followed by questions on the material covered during the preceding weeks.